-Applicants may only submit one application.
-A Sponsor may sponsor one Fellow, one Special Fellow, as well as multiple Scholar applicants in this application cycle.
-The applicant is required to coordinate with their Sponsor to be sure that this policy is upheld.
+A Sponsor may sponsor one Fellow in their own lab, one Special Fellow in their own lab, as well as multiple Scholar applicants in this application cycle.
 There is no limit to the number of applications submitted from a specific institution.
 It is acceptable for a Sponsor who currently has active Fellow and/or Special Fellow awardees in their lab to sponsor a Fellow applicant during another award cycle.